-The California Consumer Privacy Act (“CCPA”) (and its updated version called the California Privacy Rights Act (“CPRA”)) and the Virginia Consumer Data Protection Act (“VCDPA”) provide eligible consumers the right to request that a business delete the personal information that the business has collected or obtained from the consumer.
+The California Consumer Privacy Act (“CCPA”) (and the ballot initiative that amends and expands CCPA, called its updated version called the California Privacy Rights Act (“CPRA”)) and the Virginia Consumer Data Protection Act (“VCDPA”) provide eligible consumers the right to request that a business delete the personal information that the business has collected or obtained from the consumer.
 This document is designed to provide information about these requests.

 Before we jump into it though, please note that this document is only providing general information and is not legal advice.

 Privacy laws are complex and compliance is specific to each business owner.
-Also, privacy laws are always changing, so please confirm that these guidelines are still accurate at the time you are reading.
+Also, privacy laws are always changing, so please confirm that this information in these guidelines are still accurate at the time you are reading.

 Before responding to any requests or taking any action, we recommend speaking with an attorney about your website and business.

 What is a request to delete?

 Both the CCPA/CPRA and VCDPA provide certain consumers with the right to request the deletion of their personal information.
 This right is not absolute, so please refer to each law to understand the relevant exceptions.